-The PKL aims to popularise kabaddi beyond local gameplay and make it entertaining for the masses.
-As such, it is vital that the action on the field captures the audience’s interest.
-Therefore, the PKL made a few changes to the rules of kabaddi.
+The goal of the PKL is to popularise Kabaddi beyond local gaming and make it entertaining for the masses.
+Therefore, it is important that the action on the field arouses the interest of the spectators.
+For this reason, the PKL has made some changes to the kabaddi rules.

-The rules are simply meant to ensure additional opportunities to score points.
-For instance, the “do-or-die-raid” after a team plays two unsuccessful raids.
-This means a player must score or they will be declared out.
+The rules are simply to ensure that there are more opportunities to score points.
+For example, the do-or-die raid after a team has played two unsuccessful attacks.
+This means that a player must score or he will be declared out.

-Another difference is when the defending team has three or fewer players, which means that their tackles are now considered “Super Tackles”, scoring them two points instead of one.
+Another difference is that tackles by the defending team with three or fewer players are now counted as “super tackles”, meaning they score two points instead of one.

-We have talked about how to get started betting on kabaddi, but there is more to it than signing up for an account, making a deposit and betting on the Match Winner.
+We have talked about how to get started betting on kabaddi.
+In Addition, We served you with best kabaddi betting tips but there is more to it than signing up for an account, making a deposit and betting on the Match Winner.

 That is a classic betting market available for any sport, where you can choose one team or the other to win the match or you bet on a draw, which bookmakers usually view as unlikely and therefore offer long odds, which would yield a handsome return.